toney-li/go-web3/README.md

 ## Status

+## DEPRECATED

-This package is currently under active development.
+This package is not currently under active development.
 It is not already stable and the infrastructure is not complete and there are still several RPCs left to implement.

 ## Usage